Tolga002/Udacity-Nanodegree/README.md

 Description

-I've made an anaylsis for bike share datas for the cities New York City, Washington and Chicago
+We've made an anaylsis for bike share datas for the cities New York City, Washington and Chicago

 Files used